-Sec.
 301. Federal recognition of enlisted members.

-302. Enlistments, reenlistments, and extensions.
-303. Active and inactive enlistments and trans- fers.
-304. Enlistment oath.
-305. Federal recognition of commissioned officers: persons eligible.
-307. Federal recognition of officers: examination; certificate of eligibility.
-308. Federal recognition of officers: temporary recognition.
-309. Federal recognition of National Guard officers: officers promoted to fill vacancies.
-310. Federal recognition of National Guard officers: automatic recognition.
-312. Appointment oath.
-313. Appointments and enlistments: age limitations.
-314. Adjutants general.
-315. Detail of regular members of Army and Air 515. betail of regular members of Army and Am for rifle instruction of civilians.
-317. Command during joint exercises with Federal troops.
+- 302. Enlistments, reenlistments, and extensions.
+303. - Active and inactive enlistments and transfers. - Enlistment oath. - Federal recognition of commissioned officers: persons eligible. - Federal recognition of officers: examination; certificate of eligibility. - Federal recognition of officers: temporary recognition. - Federal recognition of National Guard officers: officers promoted to fill vacancies. - Federal recognition of National Guard officers: automatic recognition. - Appointment oath.

-Force to duty with National Guard.

-Detail of members of Army National Guard

-[318 to 321.
-Repealed.]

-Discharge of enlisted members.

-323. Withdrawal of Federal recognition.

-324. Discharge of officers; termination of appointment.

-Relief from National Guard duty when or-325. dered to active duty.

-Courts-martial of National Guard not in Fed-326. eral service: composition, jurisdiction, and procedures.

-Courts-martial of National Guard not in Fed-327. eral service: convening authority.

-328. Active Guard and Reserve duty: Governor's authority.
+- 313. Appointments and enlistments: age limitations. - 314.
+Adjutants general. - 315.
+Detail of regular members of Army and Air Force to duty with National Guard.
+316. - Detail of members of Army National Guard for rifle instruction of civilians. - Command during joint exercises with Federal 317. troops. - [318 to 321.
+Repealed.] - Discharge of enlisted members. $\bar{3}22$ 323 - Withdrawal of Federal recognition.
+324 - Discharge of officers; termination of appointment.
+Relief from National Guard duty when or- - 325. dered to active duty. - 326.
+Courts-martial of National Guard not in Federal service: composition, jurisdiction, and procedures. - Courts-martial of National Guard not in Fed-327. eral service: convening authority. - Active Guard and Reserve duty: Governor's 328. authority. - 329 Prohibition on private funding for interstate deployment.

-[329 to 335.
+[330 to 335.
 Repealed.]